readthedocs/readthedocs.org/docs/pull-requests.rst

 Preview Documentation from Pull Requests
 ========================================

-Read the Docs allows you to build and preview your documentation from pull/merge requests.
+Read the Docs allows you to build and preview your documentation from pull requests.
 To enable this feature:

 #.
 Go to your project dashboard
 #.
 Go to :guilabel:`Admin > Advanced settings`